9001/r0c/README.md

 * tries to be irssi
 * zero dependencies on python 2.6, 2.7, 3.x
 * supports telnet, netcat, /dev/tcp, TLS clients
+* is not an irc server, but can bridge to/from irc servers
 * [modem-aware](https://ocv.me/r0c-2400.webm); comfortable at 1200 bps
 * fallbacks for inhumane conditions
   * linemode